justinthemovie/justinthemovie.github.io/defeating_alpha_go.md

 ## This can be

-**Memorize This:** Lorem ipsum dolor sit amet, consectetur adipiscing elit, sed do eiusmod tempor incididunt ut labore et dolore magna aliqua.
+**Commit to memory, ensuring no leaks:** Lorem ipsum dolor sit amet, consectetur adipiscing elit, sed do eiusmod tempor incididunt ut labore et dolore magna aliqua.

 ### 1. Suggest